AK-ayush/Assembler_Linker_Loader/README.md

 			$python run.py
-			An file dialog will be open to select the program files as input, to choose multiple files, press CTRL and select those files after this click open then assembling starts and generate files
+			An file dialog will be open to select the program files as input, to choose multiple files, press CTRL and select those files after this click open then assembling starts and generate files.

 			After pass 1 : "file_name.pre"
 			After pass 2 : "file_name.pre.s"